ronf/asyncssh/docs/api.rst

 on the :class:`SSHServerConnection` from within the :meth:`begin_auth()
 <SSHServer.begin_auth>` method in :class:`SSHServer`.

-Authorized keys can be provided as either the name of a file to read the keys from or an :class:`SSHAuthorizedKeys` object which was previously imported from a string by calling :func:`import_authorized_keys` or read from a file by calling :func:`read_authorized_keys`.
+Authorized keys can be provided as either the name of a file or list of files to read authorized keys from or an :class:`SSHAuthorizedKeys` object which was previously imported from a string by calling :func:`import_authorized_keys` or read from files by calling :func:`read_authorized_keys`.

 An authorized keys file may contain public keys or X.509 certificates in OpenSSH format or X.509 certificate subject names.
 See